fdeboo/to-infinity/README.md

 + PIPENV for installation of tools needed in this project.
 + Git to handle version control.

-    Photoshop to edit, crop and save images as well as utilizing the colour picker to ensure color consistency over the entire project.

 # Deployment <a name="deploying"></a>